 In the case of futures bets, a “minus” sign would be placed next to a team or player that has a higher probability of reaching the statistical goal.
 Teams or players with a “plus” sign are considered by oddsmakers to have a lesser chance of reaching that goal.
 The higher the number next to the plus sign signifies the lower the probability the team or player achieves it.

 It’s also important to note that futures odds for both players and teams can certainly fluctuate throughout the course of a season.
-Odds have fluctuated due to the long break during the first months of the pandemic, so check out our table for a full look at odds.

 Best NBA betting sites